 Political actions have consequences.
 Sadly, it is the taxpayers that suffer the most when decisions are made based on ideological agendas only meant for personal political gain.
+This desire for checking off items on the progressive wish list will continue to drain citizens’ wallets and patience.

 Similar to what the City of Philadelphia is currently experiencing with far-left progressive agendas hurting the economy with new taxes and impacting residents’ wallets, the working people of Delaware County are also falling victim to a county council that is driven by an ideological fervor for a “progressive” agenda rather than good government and common sense.